-Ms. Lockner also has extensive experience handling governmental investigations and has litigated against and negotiated with numerous Attorneys General throughout the country.
+Ms. Lockner also has extensive experience handling internal and governmental investigations and has litigated against and negotiated with numerous Attorneys General throughout the country.
 She successfully obtained an outright voluntary dismissal of a case that the Ohio Attorney General brought after she obtained sanctions against the State for discovery abuses.
-In addition, Ms. Lockner has handled and participated in several internal and grand jury investigations and recognizes that there are not only legal, but also public relations and employee-morale ramifications that must be mitigated in these instances.
+In addition, Ms. Lockner has handled and participated in several internal and grand jury investigations and recognizes that there are not only legal, but also public relations and employee-morale ramifications that must be managed in these instances.

-Pro Bono and Community Service—Serving Those In Need
+Pro Bono and Community Service—Serving Those in Need

-She has been fortunate to represent numerous inspiring clients who have face debilitating challenges and have thrived despite them, including asylum seekers, foster children, battered women, and veterans.
-In one case, she began representing an Ethopian woman seeking asylum two weeks after Ms. Lockner was sworn into the bar.
+She has been fortunate to represent numerous inspiring clients who have faced debilitating challenges and have thrived despite them, including asylum seekers, foster children, battered women, and veterans.
+In one case, she began representing an Ethiopian woman seeking asylum two weeks after Ms. Lockner was sworn into the bar.
 After three trials, two trips to the Board of Immigration Appeals, and finally a trip to the Eighth Circuit where Ms. Lockner argued to overturn the immigration judge's decision, her client was finally awarded asylum status nearly nine years later.
 See Hailemichael v.
 Gonzales, 454 F.3d 878 (8th Cir.
 2008).
 She recently represented and obtained asylum for two sisters and their young children who fled Honduras due to violence that had resulted in the assassinations of their brother and their cousin, an elected official.